Boulestin in St James’s

 If you are overindulgent you can also try the Pommes “Anna” side dish: gratin potatoes without cheese, only potato and butter.

-The desserts offer is rather wide but I strongly advise to have the Assiette de Desserts, which is a selection of five including lemon tart, profiterole, sorbet, rhubarb jelly and chocolate cake.
-I started from the gel to get it out of the way but it was surprisingly good, a little salty, not the common gel for children.
-The highlights were the chocolate cake (I’m a chocofanatic) and the lemon sorbet which is extremely tasty – I believe there is mango in it too.
+The desserts offer is rather wide but I strongly advise having the Assiette de Desserts, which is a selection of five including lemon tart, profiterole, sorbet, rhubarb jelly and chocolate cake.
+I start from the gel to get it out of the way but it’s surprisingly good – a little salty, not like the kind you typically have at children’s parties.
+The highlights are the chocolate cake (I’m a chocofanatic) and the lemon sorbet which is extremely tasty – I believe there is mango in it too.

 Another nice thought is the two madeleines with the coffee as a petit four.

-Whether you live in Mayfair, work there or are down to see a West End show, Boulestin is ideal for a classy touch to your meal.
-If it’s a warm day, don’t forget to book a table in the al fresco terrace to enjoy your meal with a romantic and summery feel.
+Whether you live in Mayfair, work there or are down to see a West End show, Boulestin is ideal for adding that classy touch to your meal.
+If it’s a warm day, don’t forget to book a table in the al fresco terrace to enjoy a romantic and summery feel.

 ★★★★★Food ▮▮▮▮▮▮▮▮▮▮Drinks ▮▮▮▮▮▮▮▮▮▮Service ▮▮▮▮▮▮▮▮▮▮

 Photos: Laura Denti

 To book a table at Boulestin, 5 St James’s St, London SW1A 1EF, call 020 7930 2030 or enquire here.

 The pre/post theatre menu is available 5pm-7pm, 10pm-11.30pm (11pm Mon-Wed), and on Saturday lunch.
 Two courses £19.50, three courses £24.50.